HarryPao/1102_React_project/README.md

 # 1102_React_project
-This repository contains the assignments and practices of NCCU 1102-course Web_Programming
+This repository contains the assignments and practices from the course 'Web_Programming' in NCCU in semester-1102.